Monday, September 10, 2018

 every year, when this rush business kicks into gear, i'm amazed at the stories i hear from women scarred by it all. yes, women as old as me! women who 15 or 30, even 40 years later still remember the pain associated with rejection or regret. ah, ladies how can we let this happen? how can we give any group that kind of control in our lives?

-yes, girls, God did design you for community. it’s a beautiful (and necessary) gift. and sometimes we must seek it. we all love the feeling of being part of something. i certainly do! but being part of something begins with being yourself and knowing that you are, first and foremost, daughters of the King.
+yes, girls, God did design you for community. it’s a beautiful (and necessary) gift. and sometimes we must seek it out. we all love the feeling of being part of something. i certainly do! but being part of something begins with being yourself and knowing that you are, first and foremost, daughters of the King.
 He has already crowned you. even knowing everything about you—the good and the ugly — He offered you a bid. you are His.
-He didn’t need to study your instagram or read a glowing rec letter to know you.
+He didn’t need to study your instagram or read a glowing rec letter to know the perfect you He so carefully created.
 Jesus, through His life and death, went to bat for you. not because you earned it or deserved it, but because He truly loves you. and i promise you, girls, that is something you can really run home to!

 greek or independent … you belong.